 Due to the high profile and nation-wide scope of the Baseball Canada Championships it is important that standings and results are distributed across the country quickly and effectively.
 Also of importance is the timely distribution of statistics within the site, especially when scouts are present.

-In order to facilitate the distribution of results and other important information you must have:
+In order to facilitate the distribution of results and other important information you must have stable internet available at all venues